0yzh/boilerplate/README.md

 You can add your development phase HTML in `index.html` located on the src folder level `boilerplate/src/index.html` file and LESS in the: `boilerplate/src/styles.less` file.

+When you're ready to compile, simply saving changes to your `src/index.html` file should trigger a build process automatically if npm dev script is running (`npm run dev`).

-When you're ready to compile, run this command: `npm run build`
+If did not start the dev script and want to manually compile your builds, run this command each time you want to build the final html: `npm run build`

-This will generate a two new folders inside `src`:
+Once the build process is complete there will be two new files created `src`:

 - `stage` contains the compiled nunjucks and LESS->CSS files.